Prostate Cancer Treatment

 - Nerve-sparing radical prostatectomy: Surgical procedure in which the prostate gland is removed without severing the critical nearby nerves that send signals between the brain and penis to allow normal sexual functioning.
 A skilled and experienced surgeon may be able to preserve sexual function for some patients by successfully using this procedure.

-- Conformal external beam radiation therapy: Uses advanced technology to tailor the radiation therapy to an individual's body structures.
+- Conformal external beam radiation therapy with photon or x-rays: Uses advanced technology to tailor the x-ray or photon radiation therapy to an individual's body structures.
 Relying on computerized three-dimensional images of the prostate, bladder and rectum, the x-ray radiation beam is shaped to conform to the prostate gland.
 In this way, less radiation reaches the surrounding normal tissues.
-Today there are two levels of conformal radiation therapy: 3-D conformal radiation therapy and intensity modulated radiation therapy (IMRT).
-Both allow for increased doses to the tumor while protecting the normal surrounding organs.
-IMRT is considered the more conformal of the two.
-For more detailed information see the Intensity-Modulated Radiation Therapy page.
+Today there are three levels of conformal radiation therapy: 3-D conformal radiation therapy, intensity modulated radiation therapy (IMRT), and stereotactic body radiation therapy (SBRT).
+All three allow for increased doses to the tumor while protecting the normal surrounding organs.
+IMRT and SBRT are considered the more conformal.
+Radiation treatment with 3-D conformal and IMRT are administered over a period of six to nine weeks while SBRT is given over a period of one week.
+For more detailed information see the Intensity-Modulated Radiation Therapy page and the Stereotactic Body Radiation Therapy page.

-- Image-guided radiation therapy: For either 3-D conformal or IMRT, daily image guidance is increasingly used to improve the setup due to organ movement.
+- Image-guided radiation therapy: For either proton or photon (3-D conformal, SBRT or IMRT) radiation treatment, daily image guidance is increasingly used to improve the setup due to organ movement.
 Since the prostate position varies day-to-day depending on bladder and rectal filling, the prostate position must be localized and verified prior to each treatment.
-In one method, several fiducial markers, or tiny pieces of biologically inert metal such as gold, are placed in the prostate gland before the simulation.
+In one method, several fiducial markers, or tiny pieces of biologically inert metal such as gold or carbon, are placed in the prostate gland before the simulation.
 Digital x-ray images are taken which localize the metallic markers to check the position of the prostate on a daily basis just before the treatment and appropriate adjustment and alignment of prostate to the planned high-dose radiation treatment field.
 Another method involves using ultrasound to localize the prostate before each treatment.
 The patient is asked to keep his bladder full as much as possible in order to produce a good ultrasound image, and also to displace the bladder mucosa out of the radiation treatment field.
 A third method involves the use of a low-dose computed tomography (CT) scan of the prostate area in the treatment couch right before each treatment to verify prostate position.
 Depending on your case and available technology at your treatment center, your physician will inform you of the type of IGRT you will receive.
 See the Image-Guided Radiation Therapy page for more information.

 - Proton beam therapy: a type of conformal radiation therapy that bombards the diseased tissue with proton particles instead of x-rays (photons).
 With a multiple beam setup, the high-dose area around the tumor is similar between protons and x-rays with IMRT.
 There is, however, less low- and moderate-dose radiation delivered to surrounding normal tissues (bowels, bladder, bone, soft tissues) with protons.
-It is more costly, and the potential clinical benefits of this are currently the subject of ongoing investigation.
-Proton facilities are much less available in the U.S. (fewer than 20 centers).
-See the Proton Therapy page (www.RadiologyInfo.org/en/info.cfm?PG=protonthera) for more information.
+Proton beam therapy is more costly, and the potential clinical benefits of this are currently the subject of ongoing investigation.
+Proton facilities are much less available in the U.S. (fewer than 30 centers).
+See the Proton Therapy page for more information.

 - Brachytherapy: Radiation treatment is delivered to the prostate via the placement of radioactive materials inside the prostate.
 There are two forms of brachytherapy, including low-dose rate (LDR) and high-dose rate (HDR):